techidaily/site-windows11/source/_posts/unlock-the-mac-os-look-in-windows-try-these-5-techniques-first.md

  Note that the widgets we're going to add are all Rainmeter based.
 Rainmeter is free software that allows you to customize and personalize the look of your desktop.
 It helps you apply custom widgets and skins (themes) to Windows.

  We recommend creating a restore point before moving further.
 It will help you roll back your PC to a previous state in case the theme installation fails.
-If you're a newbie, check out our guide on[creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) for help.
+If you're a newbie, check out our guide on [creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) for help.

 Here's how to install macOS widgets on Windows:

-1. Download the[Big Sur for Rainmeter widget skin from DeviantArt](https://www.deviantart.com/fediafedia/art/Big-Sur-RC1-for-Rainmeter-846882462) by clicking the**download** icon.
+1. Download the [Big Sur for Rainmeter widget skin from DeviantArt](https://www.deviantart.com/fediafedia/art/Big-Sur-RC1-for-Rainmeter-846882462) by clicking the**download** icon.
 ![Deviantart BigSur For Rainmeter Post](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/deviantart-bigsur-for-rainmeter-post.jpg)
 2. Extract the downloaded zip file, and under the extracted folder, double-click on the**BigSur.rmskin** file to open it.
 3. Rainmeter will automatically detect the file and launch the Rainmeter Skin Installer.
 Click**Install** to apply the macOS widget skin.